Ed O'Neill

+Edward Leonard O'Neill (born April 12, 1946) is an American actor, comedian, and former football player.
+Over his career, he has earned four Screen Actors Guild Awards as well as nominations for three Primetime Emmy Awards and two Golden Globe Awards.

-Edward Leonard O'Neill (born April 12, 1946) is an American actor and comedian.
-His roles include Al Bundy on the Fox Network sitcom Married... with Children, for which he was nominated for two Golden Globes, and Jay Pritchett on the award-winning ABC sitcom Modern Family, for which he was nominated for three Primetime Emmy Awards and won four Screen Actors Guild Awards (all four for being part of the best Ensemble in a Comedy Series).
-He has also appeared in the Wayne's World film series, Little Giants, Prefontaine, The Bone Collector, and Sun Dogs, and has done voice-work for the Wreck-It Ralph franchise and Finding Dory.
+O’Neill gained stardom in the late 1980s for playing a working class father, Al Bundy, on the Fox sitcom Married... with Children (1987–1997) for which he was nominated for the Golden Globe Award for Best Actor – Television Series Musical or Comedy twice.
+He had a career resurgence in the 2010s for portraying the family patriarch Jay Pritchett on the award-winning ABC sitcom Modern Family (2009–2020), for which he was nominated for three Primetime Emmy Awards for Outstanding Actor in a Comedy Series and won four Screen Actors Guild Awards for Outstanding Ensemble in a Comedy Series.

+On film, O’Neill made his debut in William Friedkin's crime thriller Cruising (1980).
+He has since appeared in: Wayne's World (1991), Dutch (1991), Little Giants (1994), Prefontaine (1997), The Spanish Prisoner (1997), The Bone Collector (1999), Sun Dogs (2017) and The Last Shift (2020).
+He has done voice-work for the animated films Wreck-It Ralph (2012) Finding Dory (2016) and Ralph Breaks the Internet (2018).

-Early life
+Early life and education

-O'Neill was born into an Irish-American Catholic family in Youngstown, Ohio on April 12, 1946.
-His mother, Ruth Ann (née Quinlan), was a homemaker and social worker, and his father, Edward Phillip O'Neill, was a steel mill worker and truck driver.
+Ed O'Neill was born into an Irish-American Catholic family in Youngstown, Ohio, on April 12, 1946.
+Both sides of his family are the descendants of Irish immigrants who came to the United States in the 1850s.

+His mother, Ruth Ann (née Quinlan) (1924–2017), was a homemaker and social worker, and his father, Edward Phillip O'Neill (1921–2008), was a steel mill worker and truck driver.
 O'Neill attended Ursuline High School where he played football.
-At 14 he worked in construction, then at a steel mill.
+At 14, he worked in construction, then at a steel mill.

 He was awarded a football scholarship to Ohio University, where he majored in history, and was a member of the Mu chapter of the Delta Tau Delta fraternity.
 He left the university after his sophomore year.
 He admits he spent more time playing sports and partying than studying.
 He also feuded with his coach.

-He transferred to Youngstown State University, where he was a defensive lineman.
-As an undergraduate, he pledged Delta Sigma Phi and was initiated into the Delta Sigma chapter there.
+He transferred to Youngstown State University, where he lettered as a defensive lineman from 1967 to 1968.
+While at Youngstown State, he played in a game against Roger Staubach, who was playing for the Pensacola Naval Station.
+O'Neill said that his team was penalized 15 yards when he hit Staubach out of bounds.